• Skip to primary navigation

 Famed for its distinctive taste and texture, Gruyere cheese is a hard, ivory-colored cheese that is matured for up to 12 months before it reaches its full flavor potential.

-With its robust nutty flavor and compact texture that almost melts in your mouth, it adds complexity to any dish it’s served with.
+With its strong nutty flavor and compact texture that almost melts in your mouth, it adds complexity to any dish it's served with.

 If you're looking to substitute Fontinella, consider using Gruyere-it has a tangier aftertaste and will give your recipes some depth without the sharpness of Fontinella.

-Not only that, but Gruyere provides an excellent mild flavor when melted, making it a great addition to both savory and sweet dishes alike.
+Both that, but Gruyere provides an excellent mild flavor when melted, making it a good addition to both savory and sweet dishes alike.

 5 - Manchego Cheese